What happens when you force your way to the higher notes?

 This shuts down range and impedes vocal development

 This is especially common with singers who have started to build range through vocal training.
-We have acquired some new facility, and that can lead us to hammering the next pocket of range in our voice… range we wouldn’t otherwise have access to if not for the process of building the voice in a relaxed way up until that point.
+We have acquired some new facility, and that can lead to needlessly hammering the next pocket of range in our voice… range we wouldn’t otherwise have access to if not for the process of building the voice in a relaxed way up until that point.

 The solution lies in offstage practice